-The program is designed for students in grades 6-12, and generally runs from 9:30 a.m. until 2:00 p.m.
+The program is designed for students in grades 6-12, and generally runs from 9:00 a.m. until 2:00 p.m.

 The tour can accommodate groups of up to 75 students per visit date.
+There is no cost associated with the field trip.

-Created by artist Matthew Placzek, the exhibit includes photos, memorabilia and testimony of Nebraska Holocaust survivors, soldiers and others whose courageous actions liberated prisoners from concentration camps in Nazi-occupied Europe.
+Originally created by artist Matthew Placzek, the exhibit includes photos, memorabilia and testimony of Nebraska Holocaust survivors, soldiers and others whose courageous actions liberated prisoners from concentration camps in Nazi-occupied Europe.

 Upon entering the exhibit, an emotional journey unfolds for visitors as the images chronicle remarkable personal experiences of confronting one of the most inhumane periods in our world’s history.
 A central element of the exhibit is the eyewitness account of U.S. Army Staff Sergeant Clarence Williams, who wrote about the atrocities he encountered as he entered the Dachau concentration camp in the spring of 1945.